 By Chandresh Shah

 Everyone talks about patient no-shows.
-Some practices take for charge and control, some, not so much.
+Some practices take charge and control, and some, do not so much.
 I’m dividing the nemesis of no-shows into parts.
 One, how to avoid them in the first place and also, how to manage them because inevitably you cannot ever eliminate them.

 Good scheduling practices are financially more rewarding.

-We have to start by analyzing, understanding and empathizing with the reasons why there are no-shows to begin with.
-They can range from forgetfulness, financial issues, to lack of transportation.
+We have to start by analyzing, understanding, and empathizing with the reasons why there are no-shows to begin with.
+They can range from forgetfulness, and financial issues, to a lack of transportation.

-- Same day openings: Try to keep few appointments for same day if your patient backlog permits.
+- Same-day openings: Try to keep a few appointments for the same day if your patient backlog permits.

 - Double book: Double book chronic culprits so that you don’t end up with empty slots.

-- Appointment reminders: Phone reminders and SMS are good but add manual reminders for some patients – chronic, high value etc. One size does not fit all.
+- Appointment reminders: Phone reminders and SMS are good but manual reminders for some patients – chronic, high value, etc. One size does not fit all.

 - Thank patients who keep appointments and arrive on time.

-- Provide printed copy for next appointments – even if you send emails and automated messages.
+- Provide printed copies for the next appointments – even if you send emails and automated messages.